 He serves as Editor-in-Chief of Plastic and Reconstructive Surgery — the most prestigious peer-reviewed medical journal globally for plastic surgeons.
 He is Founding Editor-in-Chief/Editor Emeritus of the first open access peer reviewed plastic surgery journal, PRS Global Open.

-Dr. Rohrich received his medical degree with high honors from Baylor University College of Medicine; completed a plastic surgery residency at University of Michigan Medical Center, and did subspecialty training in pediatric plastic surgery at the Radcliffe Infirmary/ Oxford University and hand/microvascular surgery at the Massachusetts General Hospital/Harvard Medical School.
+Dr. Rohrich received his medical degree with high honors from Baylor University College of Medicine before completing his plastic surgery residency at the University of Michigan Medical Center.
+He then completed subspecialty training in Pediatric Plastic Surgery at the Radcliffe Infirmary/Oxford University and Hand/Microvascular Surgery at the Massachusetts General Hospital/Harvard Medical School.

 Where did the idea of becoming a plastic surgeon come from?

 I love science and art.
 When you put the two together, you can “sculpture in the living”.
 The most challenging and yet most satisfying medium to work with to mold and shape – the human face and body!